eswan18/ethanswan.com/content/posts/2025/2025-04-12-ai-2027-p-doom/index.md

 ## On the other hand: the outside view

-One useful way to look at predictions is by asssessing both the "inside view" and the "outside view", and then forming a compromise forecast between the two[^inside-outside-view].
+One useful way to look at predictions is by assessing both the "inside view" and the "outside view", and then forming a compromise forecast between the two[^inside-outside-view].

 An outside view is a study of similar events and how they turned out -- essentially treating the current situation as just another instance of a dice roll among many similar probability distributions.
 An inside view is an analysis of the specific situation and how you see each piece of it playing out.